swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ### Algorithms

-The following algorithms are included in this pitch:
+The following regex-powered algorithms as well as their generic `Collection` equivalents are included in this pitch:

 #### Contains